Selling New Securities

 Before the effective date of registration, the investment bankers meet with the corporate officers.
 The purpose of this due diligence meeting is to discuss:

-- whether all materials facts that have been sent to the SEC are true and remain true since the filing of the registration;
+- whether all materials facts sent to the SEC are true and remain true since the filing of the registration;

 - has there been any other developments since the filing of the registration that would have a material impact upon the corporation;

 - any changes to be made in the final prospectus.
 However, the public offering price is not set — that will occur on the effective date.

 The importance of this meeting is underscored by the liability for both corporate officers and investment bankers if there have been any material omissions or errors in the SEC registration, for they must sign the final registration before it can become effective.

 The prospectus is a short form of the SEC registration, containing only those facts necessary for an investor to make an intelligent decision regarding the issue.
 It can only be distributed after the effective date of SEC registration.